pikulo-kama/scriptable-projects/_tabs/widgets.md

 In case if you don't want to use Google Vision API you can just avoid this step, in cases when API key is invalid fallback dominant color would be used, which could be configured through `.fallbackDominantColor` feature.

+#### Rerolling Dominant Color

+If you're using Google Vision API script will request three dominant colors and then pick random from the list, if you're not satisfied with the color you can reroll it by enabling `rerollColor` feature.
+After enabling click on the widget you want to change color for, once color satisfies you make sure to turn off `rerollColor` feature.

 #### Widget States